Poker Machine losses - Enough is enough!

 People most vulnerable problem gambling are those facing social isolation, from disadvantaged communities and from multicultural / non-English speaking backgrounds.

-And it’s not just problem gamblers that pay the price, research has found that of all the harm caused by gambling in Victoria, 15% impacts problem gamblers, 35% moderate-risk gamblers and 50% to low-risk gambling.
+And it’s not just high-risk gamblers that pay the price, research has found that of all the harm caused by gambling in Victoria, 15% impacts high-risk gamblers, 35% moderate-risk gamblers and 50% to low-risk gambling.
 And the harm of gambling also causes widespread ripples in the community with the Productivity Commission estimating that every person with a gambling problem has an adverse impact on another 7.3 people.
 The whole community can suffer.

 The harm caused by poker machines is clear and simply cannot be ignored.